Chalwk/Paper-PerkMenu/README.md

 - View available survival perks
 - Click "Magnet" to activate it
 - Use arrows to navigate pages
-- Click "Back" to return to categories
+- Click "Back" to return to categories (now fixed!)

 # Alternative command
 /pm